 Oil Painting vs Acrylic Painting Differences

-If you’re wondering what is the difference between acrylic and oil painting, I’ll give you 11 differences.
+If you’re wondering what the difference is between acrylic and oil painting is, I’ll give you 11 differences.
 Before we jump into the broad topic, I’d like to tell you that no medium is better than the other!

 Whether it is oil, acrylic, watercolor, or charcoal: each of them has its own uniqueness and differences.
 After a detailed study, I’ve come up with 11 major differences between oil painting and acrylic painting.

 What sets oil paint apart from acrylics is the drying time and you can guess what paint takes time to dry.

 With oil as a binder, oil paints can take days to dry, thus lengthening the process of painting itself.

 This means that you can paint a layer and come back after a day to continue with the process.

 But brace for the versatility of the paint (more on this later), so you can push the paint and blend it for continuity of the painting.

 Acrylics, as mentioned above, can dry quickly.
 You don’t have to wait for days, the pigments will set within minutes, with as little time as 3 minutes!

 So, if you’re a person who wants to take their time and complete painting over a period of days, oil painting is what you should choose.
 If you prefer to complete your painting in one sitting, acrylic painting is going to be your way 🙂

 One of the prominent differences between oil painting and acrylic painting is the art supply.